ONSdigital/dp-net/README.md

 #### How to use

-this client should have a familiar feel to it when it is used - with an example given
+This client should have a familiar feel to it when it is used.
+There are a few options available when you want to create a client
+- Simple client with no timeout value (shown below)
+- With timeout (both per request AND total timeout (spans all retries)) can be set
+  - ClientWithTimeout (sets per try timeout duration)
+  - ClientWithTotalTimeout (total client timeout)
+  - ClientWithTimeouts (allows you to set both the above timeouts)

-below:
+An example given below:

 ```go
 import http "github.com/ONSdigital/dp-net/v2/http"